Houtworm/minishell/Readme.md

 #### cd
 - cd - is having issues if oldpwd is not set.
 - if getcwd fails we can get strange behavior, lets say we delete the parent directory
+#### export
+- export prints without double quotes
+#### env
+- shlvl in env is not updated right away?
 #### exit
+- exit can only exit numerically if every char in the argument is a number
 - if argument is bigger than long long print numeric argument required
 - huge numbers print the wrong return value
+- exit ''
 #### alias
 - is already implemented and used during init, it just can't be called from the shell yet